Merxheim: Jewish graveyard

 It is unknown when the Jewish graveyard in Merxheim was laid out.
 The oldest readable gravestones date to the mid 19th century (1849).
 The last burial took place there in either 1936 (Emma Michel, d.
 13 June 1936) or 1938.
-The graveyard's area is 7 823 m², making it the district's biggest Jewish graveyard.
-An area of 2 928 m² of the total is fenced in.
+The graveyard's area is 7,823 m^{2}, making it the district's biggest Jewish graveyard.
+An area of 2,928 m^{2} of the total is fenced in.
 A registration of the gravestones that was clearly undertaken about 1900 identified at least 837 of them.
 The fenced-in area, though, nowadays only has 51 graves marked with gravestones.
 This is where the 1849 gravestone stands.
 The graveyard was presumably long used by Jewish families in Bärweiler and Meddersheim as well.
-The graveyard lies southwest of Merxheim on the pathway across the heights at a woodland called “Meckenbacher Wald”.
+The graveyard lies southwest of Merxheim on the pathway across the heights at a woodland called "Meckenbacher Wald".
 It can be reached on foot from the village in about half an hour.